planaria158/BERT-antibody-antigen-binding-energy/README.md

 ## Overview:
-This study outlines creating and training regression models to predict binding affinites from sequence data for single-chain variable regions of human immunoglobulins.
+- This study outlines creating and training regression models to predict binding affinites from sequence data for single-chain variable regions of human immunoglobulins.  - -
+- Please refer to the PowerPoint slide deck for a complete overall description of all work (`Homework-aAlphaBio.pptx`)

 ----
 ### The Inference file that I have submitted for grading can be found here